zhangao0086/DKImagePickerController/README.md

 If you want to add new language, pull request or issue!

-## How to use in Objective-C

 ## Soon to do

-* Simply to take a picture!
-* It can hide the camera.
 * Simple photo browser.

 ---